apache/shardingsphere/document/current/content/manual/sharding-jdbc/usage/hint.en.md

 }
 ```

-## Master force route with hint
+## Forcible Master Database Route Based on Hint

 ### Instantiation

-Same with sharding with hint.

-### Add sharding columns and sharding values
+Be the same as data sharding based on hint.

+### Configure Master Database Route

-- Use hintManager.setMasterRouteOnly to set force route.
+- Use `hintManager.setMasterRouteOnly` to configure master database route.

-There are two overload methods of the registration for each kind of sharding, and the shorter method can simplify the sharding injection of the = condition.

-### Clean sharding columns and sharding values

-Same with sharding with hint.
+### Clear Sharding Key Value

+Be the same as data sharding based on hint.

 ### Code example: